Exploring the Landscape of AI Robotics

 Moreover, AI robots are continually learning and improving.

 They adapt to new situations and optimize their performance based on the data they collect, making them invaluable assets in a wide array of industries.

 Elon Musk's Vision of Humanoid Robots

 According to Tesla's Investor Day, Elon Musk, the CEO of Tesla, holds a deep interest in robots.
 He has likened his self-driving Tesla cars to “robots on wheels”.
-Although he has experienced disappointments in the past, he remains resolute in his desire to create humanoid robots.
+Although he has experienced disappointments in the past, he remains resolute in his desire to create advanced humanoid and robots.

 During a recent event, Musk introduced an updated model of his humanoid robot named Optimus.
-He also speculated on the possibility of having a higher number of humanoid robots than humans in the future.
+He also speculated on the possibility of having a higher number of advanced humanoid robot and robots than humans in the future.
 Musk suggested that humanoid robots would have significant applications in industries and personal use at home.

-The new Optimus seems to be able to walk independently, but it is still a long way from leading the robot revolution.
+The new Optimus seems to be able to walk independently, but it is still a long way from leading the humanoid robot of revolution.
 Despite this, Musk's aspiration to have humanoid robots could bring about significant changes to how we live and work.
 It is possible that robots may become commonplace in our daily lives in the future.

 Conclusion: The Future is AI Robotics

 As we've seen, the world of AI robotics is vast and diverse.
 The question, “how many AI robots are there?” is less about a finite number and more about the scope of AI robotics' influence and potential.
 From Miso Robotics' Flippy to Hanson Robotics' Sophia, the range of AI robots is broad and continues to expand as we push the boundaries of technology.

 The future is indeed AI Robotics, as the landscape of AI continues to change rapidly with innovations and advancements 2.